treyhunner/pyohio2024/outline-idea.md

+---

-This is a talk about metacognition.
+Let's talk about metacognition.
 - Metacognition is all about learning about learning... or more broadly, thinking about thinking.

 I'm drawn to metacognition, which is probably what drew me to teaching.